ROCm/rocm-install-on-linux/docs/how-to/native-install/multi-version-install.rst

 *********************************

-A multi-version ROCm installation covers situations where you need multiple verions of ROCm on the same machine -- for compatibility with different applications and hardware, testing, and other use cases.
+A multi-version ROCm installation covers situations where you need multiple versions of ROCm on the same machine -- for compatibility with different applications and hardware, testing, and other use cases.

 .. _installation-types: